LiamLian0727/NIIT-2023-Proejct/README.md

 Here we jump the threshold of heap memory to 2G, which can be adjusted according to the specific hardware situation in the actual production environment

+**Last: strat the web**
+Deploy our project on tomcat web server by packaging the code into war packages etc. We use IDEA's deployment feature.
+So here is not a demo

 ***Make by 2023/4/26***